-If you had a mortgage or mortgages part of your Chapter 7 Bankruptcy, then there is a four year waiting period to qualify for a conventional loan from the date of the Chapter 7 Bankruptcy discharged date.
+Homeowners with a prior mortgage or mortgages part of Chapter 7 Bankruptcy, then there is a four year waiting period to qualify for a conventional loan from the date of the Chapter 7 Bankruptcy discharged date.

 HUD has different requirements with mortgage part of bankruptcy in qualifying for FHA Loans.
 If you had a mortgage and/or mortgages part of bankruptcy, then the waiting period to qualify for FHA Loan is three years after the recorded date of the foreclosure and/or foreclosures.
 The discharge date of the Chapter 7 Bankruptcy is not the start date of the waiting period.
 The waiting period start date depends when the deed was transferred out of the homeowners name to the lender’s name or the date of the sheriff’s sale.